Friday, July 25, 2025

 Hulk Hogan starred as Randolph J. "Hurricane" Spencer in the 1994 first-run syndicated action-adventure series Thunder in Paradise, which was later rebroadcast on the TNT cable network.
 Thunder in Paradise follows the adventures of two ex-United States Navy SEALs, Randolph J. "Hurricane" Spencer and Martin "Bru" Brubaker (Chris Lemmon), who work as mercenaries out of their tropical resort headquarters along Florida's Gulf Coast of the United States.
 The cast also included Carol Alt, Ashley Gorrell, Patrick Macnee, and Russ Wheeler as the voice of Thunder (their futuristic, high-tech boat).

 He provided the voice of The Dean in the 2011-2015 Adult Swim on Cartoon Network animated sitcom China, IL.
-The series takes place at the "Worst College in America", located at the edge of the fictional town of China, Illinois.
+The series takes place at the "Worst School in America", located at the edge of the fictional town of China, Illinois.
 The Dean is the unnamed and impossibly macho head of the University of China, IL.

 Some of his sitcom guest appearances included The Love Boat, Suddenly Susan (2 episodes), and The Goldbergs in 2019.
 He provided the voice of various characters for four episodes of Robot Chicken.
 He voiced himself in a 2012 episode of American Dad!.